Frequently Asked Questions

-4. What would the procedure be in the event someone comes to Beit Tikvah for a service and finds they test positive for COVID-19?
+4. What is the procedure in the event someone comes to Beit Tikvah and afterward find they test positive for COVID-19?

-If you tested positive after attending a service, please contact us.
-We will notify the congregation regarding which service you attended and the general area where you were seated (tent, sanctuary, or fellowship building).
+If you tested positive after attending a service, please contact us (firstname.lastname@example.org).
+We will notify the congregation regarding which service you attended and the general area where you were seated (tent or sanctuary).
 We will not be identifying your name unless you give us permission.

 5. What is Beit Tikvah doing to encourage healthy interaction?

-- Installing additional handwashing stations in the foyer, Fellowship Hall and Nursery
+- Installed additional handwashing stations in the foyer, Fellowship Hall and Nursery

 - Purchasing a 30’x60’ tent for additional overflow seating